 Judging The Entries

-Every effort will be made to evaluate tasks impartially and separately; all entries will be identified by a randomly assigned team number.
+Every effort will be made to evaluate tasks impartially and separately; all entries are identified with a randomly assigned team number.
 Judges will not know from which schools the entries came from.
 A common rubric is used.

 A highly qualified group of judges will evaluate every task of the competition, separately.
 The averaged score of the separate evaluations from various judges determines each team's score.
 A perfect score for all of the activities on the day of the competition, would be 100 points.
 Clear and complete sentences, with correct grammar and spelling can make a difference!
 In the event of a tie, clear written communication (spelling, grammar, completeness, and clarity) will determine winners.